onfido/onfido-sdk-ui/CONTRIBUTING.md

 ### Contributing
 When creating a new branch, contributors should use the following convention `{task-type}/{task-description}-{ticket-number}`.
 The most used task types are `feature`, `fix` or `improvement`.
-The ticket number is optional and is only expected from internal contributors.
+The ticket number is an optional reference to our internal ticketing system.
+If your pull request is related to a GitHub issue, please reference the issue in your PR description.

 For more details, check out the [pull request checklist](./.github/PULL_REQUEST_TEMPLATE.md).